The Bar Association in Rwanda is a Legal

 Organization and Functioning.
 Having started with 37 advocates,

-after seventeen years, the Bar’s current membership exceeds 1073 advocates
+after twenty five years, the Bar’s current membership exceeds 1450 advocates

 after fusion of former Judicial defenders Association and former Kigali Bar Association.

 The membership is made up of all practicing advocates, as required by law,